Chris Seelbach (politician)

 Christopher Steven Seelbach (born November 14, 1979) is an American politician.
-He made history in 2011 when he became the first openly gay politician elected to the Cincinnati City Council.
-On May 20, 2013 the White House named Seelbach a national Harvey Milk "Champion of Change" for his commitment to equality and public service.
+He made history in 2011 when he became the first openly LGBTQ+ person elected to the Cincinnati City Council.
+On May 20, 2013, the White House named Seelbach a national Harvey Milk "Champion of Change" for his commitment to equality and public service.

 College and early career

 Seelbach was born in Louisville, Kentucky.
 He moved to Cincinnati in 1998.
 After founding the first gay-straight alliance at Xavier University, he graduated from the university with a degree in business administration and attended law school at the University of Dayton.
 While in law school, he worked on the council staff of Vice-Mayor David Crowley, with whom he became friends, and was employed by Crowley's 2005 re-election campaign.
 Seelbach also became involved in the campaign to repeal Article 12, a law which forbade the city council from passing any protections for gay men and lesbians, which was repealed in 2004.
 In 2014, Seelbach completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.